-Research for AASHTO Standing Committee on Engineering and Operations
+Research for AASHTO Standing Committee on Highways

-Research Agency: Principal Invest.: Open
+Open

-Effective Date: December 2, 1968
+December 2, 1968

-Completion Date: Continuing
+Continuing

-Funds: \$100,000 annually
+\$100,000 annually

-The American Association of State Highway and Transportation Officials (AASHTO) Standing Committee on Engineering and Operations is called continually to rule on engineering and operations policies as a guide for state highway and transportation departments to follow.
-The Committee desires to attain guidance on a reasonably prompt schedule through a continuing research program geared to the needs and wishes of the Committee in the development of guides, standards, policies, and other AASHTO activities.
+The American Association of State Highway and Trans-

+portation Officials (AASHTO) Standing Committee on Highways is called on continually to rule on engineering and operations policies as a guide for State highway and transportation departments to follow.
+The Committee desires to obtain guidance on a reasonably prompt schedule through a continuing research program geared to the needs and wishes of the Committee in the development of guides, standards, policies, and other AASHTO activities.
 In earlier years, objectives of the Committee were attained through the establishment of a continuing research capability at the Texas Transportation Institute (TTI) of Texas A&M University.
-In June 1973 the Committee stipulated that accomplishment of task research could be through any agency deemed by the NCHRP to possess the necessary expertise, provided the research could be initiated quickly.
+In June 1973, the Committee stipulated that accomplishment of task research could be through any agency deemed by the NCHRP to possess the necessary expertise, provided the research could be initiated quickly.